Early Predictions for the 2019 NFL QB Carousel

 Manning also has a contractual no-trade clause that allows him to control his short-term future.

-According to Vacchiano, Manning had no intention to waive the no-trade stipulation before the deadline.
+According to Vacchiano before the deadline, Manning "almost certainly" wouldn't waive the no-trade stipulation.
 Unless the front office forces the 37-year-old out by benching him, he'll play out the final year of his deal with the Giants.

 Ryan Tannehill Stays with Miami Dolphins